nastch2000/starter-academic/content/publication/Suer2019/index.md

 publication: In *IEEE Communications Surveys & Tutorials*
 publication_short: In *IEEE Communications Surveys & Tutorials*

 abstract: Emerging applications such as wireless industrial control or vehicular communications pose strict requirements in terms of latency and reliability on wireless communication systems.
-Since contemporary communication standards are not able to fulfill all of these requirements, reliable low-latency communication is an important research topic
+Since contemporary communication standards are not able to fulfill all of these requirements, reliable low-latency communication is an important research topic.
+Using multiple communication paths at once, i.e., multi-connectivity (MC), is a promising approach to get closer to reaching this goal of reliable low-latency communication.
+In this survey we provide a definition for MC, identify main scheduling categories, compare different network architectures and consider different layers for implementing MC.
+We provide an overview of MC methods already established in IEEE and 3GPP standardization and discuss recent MC approaches on a layer-by-layer basis.

 # Summary.
 An optional shortened abstract.